 The Serial ATA ports are used to connect Serial ATA devices.
 Connect one end of the Serial ATA cable to a SATA port and the other end to your Serial ATA device.

-Configure the Serial ATA drives in the Main menu of the BIOS.
+Configure the Serial ATA drives in the Integrated Peripherals submenu ("OnChip IDE Device" section) of the BIOS.
 Refer to chapter 3 for more information.

 IDE Disk Drive Connectors